andreas-wilm/microsoft-roadshow-hongkong-09-2019/workshop.md

 - Select your Subscription ("Azure Pass...")
 - Enter a name for the resource group, e.g. "workshop".
 Please remember this name as you will use it throughout this workshop.

-- As region select "(Asia Pacific) East Asia", which refers to our HongKong datacenters
+- As region select "(Asia Pacific) East Asia", which refers to our Hong Kong data-centers
 - Click on "Review + Create".
 This will trigger a quick validation of your input
 - Click on "Create"